a221498-lgtm/a221498/README.md

 ### 🚀 About Me

-* 💻 Passionate Software Developer
+* 💻 Passionate Computer Sceince
 * 🌱 Currently learning and building modern applications
 * 🔭 Working on exciting open-source and personal projects
 * 🎯 Focused on writing clean, scalable, and maintainable code